 Keeping it Simple is a Key to Good Design

-Good design means as little design as possible.
-It involves a paring down to only the essential elements required to achieve the desired effect.
-Restraint and simplicity are key in the creation of a good design.
-There are no rules for using economy; if an element works in the composition with respect to the whole design, it should be kept.
-If it distracts from the desired effect, it should be re-evaluated for its purpose.
-Never use anything for its own sake; always consider and justify its inclusion for the contribution it makes to achieve the overall design effect.
+Visual Economy means as little design as possible.
+It entails minimizing the number of elements needed to achieve the desired effect.
+A good design necessitates the use of restraint and simplicity.
+There are no rules for using visual economy; if an element works in the composition in relation to the overall design, it should be kept.
+If it detracts from the desired effect, it should be reconsidered for its intended purpose and if necessary removed.
+Never use anything for its own sake; always consider and justify its inclusion in terms of its contribution to the overall design effect.

 Examples of the effective use of Visual Economy

-Simplicity is suggested in the painting of the cowboy by zooming in, thus eliminating the extra surrounding elements that would otherwise detract from the main focus of the painting.
+Simplicity is suggested in the painting of the cowboy by zooming in, removing extraneous surrounding elements that would otherwise detract from the main focus of the painting.

-There is simplicity in the design of the buildings in the painting right.
+There is simplicity in the design of the buildings in the painting.
 Detail has been left out to call your attention to the unique architecture.

 In the painting of Egypt, detail has been deliberately left out, so the shapes rather than the features become the areas of interest.

-In the painting on the right, the background and clothing are done in a very simplistic manner so that the viewer’s attention is drawn to Mary’s face and that of baby Jesus.
+In the painting above, the background and clothing are done in a very simplistic manner so that the viewer’s attention is drawn to Mary’s face and that of baby Jesus.
 More detail would have been a distraction.

 - Why is visual economy in art so important to a great composition?